 When I start a new site, I want everything to be perfect right from the start.1 Sometimes I’ve spent a week deciding on the logo.
 A week for the freakin logo!

-A couple of days to get the perfect domain name for the site.
+Also, a couple of days to figure out the perfect domain name for the site.
 Then, a couple of more days to choose the right layout.
 But that’s not all: What font to use; What colors; Which picture to add.
 A lot of the times I will spend a month to design my site without even thinking about the content or the message I want to communicate with the people that will eventually access my website, which is actually more important than the layout itself at least in the beginning.

 To be honest, I know why I’m so indecisive: I’m postponing the important things because I want people to like what they see when they visit my website.
 I want people to like me.
 I want to be considered an expert.
-I want my teacher to see it and email me saying I have an “A” for creating websites.
+I want my teacher from 8th grade to find it online it and email me saying that I have an “A” for creating websites.